chelaxian/openai-telegram-bot/README.md

 3. You will then receive a token to access the HTTP API.

-4. Repeat step 1-3 for second bot (you will need 2 separate bots)
+4. Repeat steps 1-3 for second bot (you will need 2 separate bots)

 ## OPEN API -GETTING ACCESS KEY